 Without bar chow, beer tasting would be incomplete!
 Fortunately, McNair enlisted the help of Mastiff Sausage Company to serve snacks including Cheeto-Rones, homemade sausages, as well as crispy pork rinds dusted with a handmade cheese powder mix.

-As its name suggests, Pizza Port Brewery serves up both pizza and beer – and both are insanely delicious.
+As its name suggests, Pizza Port Brewery serves up pizza and beer – which are insanely delicious.
 Gina and Vince Marsaglia, two siblings in their twenties, acquired a failing pizza shop in Solana Beach, a small coastal town just north of San Diego, in March 1987.

 Vince experimented with home brewing early on, taking advantage of vacant space in the restaurant’s storage room.